Coordinator: Dr. Julian Dierkes

 The Program on Inner Asia benefitted from a very generous anonymous donation to support its activities in the academic year 2007-08.
 It has encouraged the work of Mongolian and non-Mongolian graduate students at UBC.
 It has supported research on Mongolia as well as contributions to Canada-Mongolia relations.
 If you are interested in opportunities to support the program, please contact Dr. Julian Dierkes.

-- In late Spring 2012, we are keeping a particularly close eye on the upcoming parliamentary election in Mongolia via our blog, Mongolia Today.
+- In late Spring 2012, we were keeping a particularly close eye on the upcoming parliamentary election in Mongolia via our blog, Mongolia Focus.
 Posts related to the election can be found in the Ikh Khural 2012 category.
 Julian Dierkes and MAAPPS student Brandon Miliate served as election monitors.

 - In Spring 2010, Dr. Julian Dierkes co-supervised a graduate course, the Asia Pacific Policy Project on Mine Closure in Mongolia, with Dirk van Zyl, Minining Engineering, UBC